-One word of warning-- make sure get to shops fast.
+One word of warning: Make sure get to shops fast.
 French people mean business, and if you wait until the end of the month to pick up that coveted peacoat or swimsuit, there is a good chance your size will be gone.
 The benefit of waiting it out, however, is getting the really cheap prices.
-Read more about the annual sales in Paris sales here.Continue to 4 of 6 below.

-Next up in our guide to cheap shopping?
+Next up?
 The hallowed vintage store.
 There are dozens of such shops in Paris – far too many to name here.
 The easiest place to start is by visiting three neighborhoods where you’ll find a plethora of quality vintage items on sale.

 Kookai ready-to-wear boutiques offer some of women’s fashion’s most up-to-the-minute trends, but prices can be a bit steep for the average shopper, at least outside of sales season.
 Here at its outlet store, you’ll find those stylish wears for around half the price of the boutiques – with items from last season or surplus stock from the latest collection.
 While some outlet shops in Paris sell defective pieces or out-of-date styles, Kookai Outlet is definitely a diamond in the rough.

 Some concept shops in Paris also carry high-quality vintage items.
 These don't generally come cheap, but again, if you take advantage of sales season in summer and winter you can snag good deals.